GoodDay360/Tempest-Launcher/README.md

 - My Discord Server: https://discord.gg/jQebZhZ
 - Supports me at: https://www.patreon.com/join/goodday360
 ###
-🔰 Make sure your other program that using Java is closed.
-So the Launcher could launch Minecraft.
 # Features
 - All players that use the same launcher can see each other Skins/Capes ✔️
 - HD Skins/Capes Support ✔️